ChanceSD/PvPManager/README.md

 - Give money rewards, penalties, steal money or execute commands when a player kills another
 - Keep/Drop player inventory depending whether they died in PvP or transfer drops directly to the killer

-You can find a detailed description of all features on the plugin page and in the config.
+There is a more detailed description of all features on the plugin page and in the config.

 bStats
 -----------